influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/tsi.md

 2. Restart the database.

 * Existing shards will continue to use the in-memory index.
-* New shards will use the new disk-based TSI (time series index).
+* New shards will use the new disk-based TSI (time series index) indexing.

 > ***Note:*** To verify that you’re using disk-based indexing, write some data and then look at your `data/<database>/<retention policy>/<shard id>` directory.
 You should see a subdirectory called `index`.